Somebody should tell us at the start of our lives that we are dying then we might live to our limits.

 The Idea of a Personal Legend

 The idea of a personal legend was taken from the classic best selling book written by Paulo Coelho, The Alchemist.
-This book tells the magic story of Santiago, an Andalusian shepherd boy who yearns to travel in search of a worldly treasure as extravagant as any ever found.
+This book tells the magical story of Santiago, an Andalusian shepherd boy who yearns to travel in search of a worldly treasure as extravagant as any ever found.
 The story of the treasures Santiago finds along the way teaches us about the essential wisdom of listening to our hearts, learning to read the omens strewn along life’s path, and above all, following our dreams.

 This book is highly recommended, and will undoubtedly provide further insights and ideas on how to go about finding your own personal legend.